 In 2015, Blackmore announced that he would play "all rock" concerts in the summer of 2016 as "Ritchie Blackmore's Rainbow".
-The new line-up would be Lords of Black singer Ronnie Romero, Stratovarius keyboardist Jens Johansson, Blackmore's Night drummer David Keith and bassist Bob Nouveau (Bob Curiano).
+The new line-up would be Lords of Black singer Ronnie Romero, Stratovarius keyboardist Jens Johansson, Blackmore's Night drummer David Keith, and bassist Bob Nouveau (Bob Curiano).
 Blackmore's Night being a side-project by ex-members to perform past tracks live and have released two albums.

 Rainbow released the live album Memories in Rock II (2018), chronicling a live show in Germany.
 However, the final track, Waiting For A Sign, would be a studio track recorded with the current band lineup.

 Ronnie James Dio and Ritchie Blackmore in Rainbow, Chateau Neuf, Oslo, Norway.